PostHog/getting-started/README.md

-# getting-started
-Simple app to get started using PostHog
+# Getting started with PostHog